-Entry prices vary depending on whether you go on a week day, or weekend, or during a special event. (e.g. The Spring Special) From £14.50 – £21.00 per adult.
+Entry prices vary depending on whether you go on a weekday, or weekend, or during a special event. (e.g. The Spring Special) From £14.50 – £21.00 per adult.
 I didn’t see a family booking rate.
 Best Rates were booked online in advance.
 Annual memberships are also available and a great way to save money if you are local and would visit the farm on a regular basis.

-What is the farm park like?
+What is the farm park like at Willows?

-First impression when looking at the farm was that it was quite small and we would get through everything quite quickly – how wrong we were!
+The first impression when looking at the farm was that it was quite small and we would get through everything quite quickly – how wrong we were!
 There is so much to do and see, that Charlie our son was kept amused for hours.
 Plus with the special programme for half term, it’s nearly impossible to do and see everything in one day.